Witch Child: Plot

 Beginning: Fourteen-year-old Mary's grandmother was suspected to be a witch, she was 'walked' until she could no longer hobble, pricked and then tested if she could float.
 Then she was hanged as a witch.
 Mary was plucked from the crowd and taken down a steep alley to a carriage, where a lady sat inside waiting for her.

 Journey 1: They travelled to an inn where Mary had a bath and was given new clothes.
 The lady told her that she was going to America with puritans, sailing from Southampton shortly.
 The lady had to stand by her husband as he had put his name to King Charles' death warrant.
 Mary then recognised the lady as her mother.

 Journey 2: the voyage: The puritans set sail on The Annabel, and Mary was befriended by Martha.
-Pastor Cornwell suffered from seasickness asked Mary to be her scribe.
+Pastor Cornwell suffered from seasickness asked Mary to be his scribe.
 The ship passes many icebergs and whales and see the Northern Lights.
 In a violent storm one of the women is in labour and Mary helps giving mouth-to-mouth resuscitation to the baby afterwards.
 Eventually they arrive at Salem.

 New World:The Puritans do not see their families in Salem as they believe their forerunners have moved inland.
 Widow Hesketh in Salem suspects that Mary has 'second sight'.
 The majority of the puritan group follow them including Mary, and after much discussion they take native guides.

 Journey 3: wilderness: They travel inland through great forests as the track narrows and becomes almost impassable as two Pennacooks guide them as they reach Beulah.

 Settlement: Mary settles in to the community as they build cabins in preparation for the hard winter.
 Mary often walks in the forest and sometimes meets Jaybird a native boy who provides her with medicine.
 Jaybird brings Mary to his grandfather where he senses Mary's grandmother as a hare.
 Martha warns Mary not to wander into the forest as rumours about her spread.

 Witness: Mary is accused of being a witch and manages to flee into the forest.

 Testimony: Another narrator writes about Mary's departure as they plan to move away from the settlement.